cafjs/caf_iot/README.md

          },
          ...

 We view the channel as an array containing the command sequence, but we can exclude from that sequence commands that have already been executed by the device. `firstIndex` gives you the index of the first non-executed command in that logical array.
-To facilitate garbage collecting the channel, the device will inform us when it has executed a command in the contents of the next POST, e.g.:
+To facilitate garbage collecting the channel, the device will inform us when it has executed all the  pending commands by incrementing `fromCloud.version` in the contents of the next POST, for example:

     // FROM DEVICE TO CLOUD
     {
+        "deviceView" : true,
         "toCloud": {
              "version": 59,
              "values": {